johnrearden/strings_attached/README.md

 JavaScript snippets which are more readable if confined to one line.

 #### JavaScript code :
-- All JavaScript code in the project was validated during development with the JSHint plugin for VSCode.
+- All JavaScript code in the project was validated during development with the ESLint plugin for VSCode.

 #### HTML Validation :
 - All HTML files in the project were validated using the W3C Narkup Validation Service.